hectorMiranda/marcetuxstudios/_posts/2012-11-01-webapi-custom-media-formatter.md

 That's the part I like: one formatter, negotiated by the header, and the whole API gains a format.
 The representation stays a transport concern, not a URL.

+*Update: pulled the formatter out into a runnable file — `examples/2012/webapi/CsvMediaFormatter.cs`.
+Register it with `config.Formatters.Add(new CsvMediaFormatter())` and every collection endpoint speaks CSV.*